lady-h-world/My_Garden/reading_pages/YinYang/garden_symbol.md

 What is evolution?

-When Lady H. was on her journey of plants hunting, she observed a common pattern.
-That is, no matter how special a plant is, it repeats a life cycle of birth, growth, bloom, mundanity and death.
+No matter how special a plant is in this garden, it repeats a life cycle of birth, growth, bloom, mundanity and death.
 In each cycle, when life reaches to the blooming point, that's also the start of languishing; however when it reaches to the bottom point (death), that's also the beginning of rebirth.
+As you can see, our genden symbol, the lotus-skeleton is a representation of this cycle, and you can see it everywhere in the garden.

-Antient Chinese had summarized this repeated cycle as <b>Yin (陰) Yang (陽)</b>.
+Antient Chinese summarized this repeated cycle as <b>Yin (陰) Yang (陽)</b>, "Yin" means the down point of the cycle while "Yang" means the up point.
 It's been considered as a universal law carried out by everything.

-A common observation of this law is, life is filled with ups and downs.
-The down moments in life keep pushing us to do self-reflection and to learn from the failures, the up moments pay off our past efforts but also reminds us of the new challenges.
-By going through this cycle again and again, human beings are becoming better and better.
+A popular example is, life is filled with ups and downs.
+The down moments keep pushing us to self-reflect and to learn from the nonfulfillment, while the up moments award our hard working.
+By going through this up and down cycle again and again, human beings are becoming better and better.
 This is the process of evolution.
 Meanwhile, because we can never reach to a perfect status, this cycle will keep repeating.

-Same idea applies to the plants in this graden.
-Because each of these species had gone through tons of such evolution cycles, they became unique and fabulous, and they are still improving along the time.
+Same to our garden plants.
+Their uniqueness and magic power is a result of evolution, and they are always undergoing the new advancement.

 </p>
 <p>&nbsp;</p>